Exaphis/TensorFlOW/README.md

 # TensorFlOW
 A collection of trained machine learning models to detect HP bars in the game Overwatch.
-Images are all collected from the game myself.
+Images were all collected from the game myself.

 Current trained models:
 - faster_rcnn_inception_v2